wences-sanchez/Knowledge-Base/Readwise/Books/Pipeline as Code.md

      }
      }
      }
      } #flashcard
 -
--
+- id:: 63c66a18-9773-4877-9bf0-7dadc347b3f1
    Branches of the GitFlow model #flashcard
     A couple of Git branching strategies exist.
 The most interesting and used one is GitFlow.
 It consists of the following essential branches:
      Master—A branch that corresponds to the current production code.
 You can’t commit directly except for hotfixes.
 Git tags can be used to tag all commits in the master branch with a version number (for instance, you can use the semantic versioning convention detailed at https://semver.org/).
      Preprod—A release branch, a mirror of production.
 It can be used to test all new features developed on the develop branch before merging them to the master branch.
      Develop—A development integration branch containing the latest integrated development code.
      Feature/X—An individual feature branch being developed.
 Each new feature resides in its own branch, and it’s generally created from the latest develop branch.
      Hotfix/X—When you need to solve something in production code, you can use the hotfix branch and open a pull request for the master branch.
 This branch is based on the master branch.
 -
--
+- id:: 63c66a18-2325-4e24-823c-227569341880

   Sometimes, when working on Jenkins jobs, you might find yourself stuck in this cycle of committing the Jenkinsfile, pushing it, and running the job over and over again.
 It can be a time-consuming and tedious workflow, especially if your build time is inherently long.
 Plus, your Git history will get filled with junk commits (unnecessary debugging commits).
      What if you could work on your Jenkinsfile in a “sandbox” and test the Jenkinsfile live on the system?
 A neat little feature allows you to modify the Jenkins file and rerun the job.
 You can do it over and over until you are happy with the results and then commit the working Jenkinsfile without breaking anything.
      Now, this is a little easier.
 If you have a Pipeline build that did not proceed exactly as you expected, you can use the Replay button in the build’s sidebar, shown in fig- ure 2.17.
      Figure 2.17 Rerunning the build with a Replay button It is somewhat similar to the Rebuild button but allows you to edit the Jenkinsfile content just before running the job.
 Therefore, you can use the built-in Jenkinsfile block in the UI (figure 2.18), to test your pipelines out there before committing them to source control like GitHub. #flashcard
 -